Imorenob1991/RecaladasPredictiveModeling/README.md

 - Out of the total 2,988 services, only 36.2% met the Estimated Date.

 - There is a noticeable difference in compliance between Entries (41.2%) and Exits (31.1%).

+- Compliance was then analyzed based on the Agency and Docking Site.
+Before this, it was necessary to create data maintainers to standardize the data (Example: ("AGENCIAS MARITIMAS AGENTAL LIMITADA", "AGENTAL") ~ "AGENTAL").

+- A considerable difference in compliance is observed depending on the Agency and Docking Site: